vyomasystems-lab/challenges-Premsai2001/level1_design1/README.md

 The [CoCoTb](https://www.cocotb.org/) based Python test is developed as explained.
 The test drives inputs to the Design Under Test (mux module here) which takes in 31  2-bit inputs *in0* - *in30* and based on the value in the select line *sel*, which gives a 2-bit output *out*.

-The values are assigned to the input ports as an array using
+Random values are assigned to the input ports as an array using
 ```
     dut.inp0.value = in_val[0]
     dut.inp1.value = in_val[1]